-- Patient with resistant hypertension or secondary hypertension - Patient with type I diabetes mellitus or type II diabetes mellitus requiring insulin therapy - Patient with prior renal angioplasty, renal denervation, indwelling renal stents and/or aortic stent grafts - Patient with renal arteries < 4.0 mm in diameter - Patient with significant renovascular abnormalities (such as renal artery stenosis >30%) - Patient with an estimated glomerular filtration rate (eGFR) of <45 mL/min per 1.73 m2 using the Modified Diet in Renal Disease (MDRD) formula - Patient with hemodynamically significant valvular heart disease, as determined by Study Investigator - Patient has had a myocardial infarction, unstable angina pectoris or cerebrovascular accident less than 180 days at Enrollment or is expected to have cardiovascular intervention within the next 180 days - Patient is in chronic atrial fibrillation/flutter or with severe conduction abnormalities or with an implantable cardioverter defibrillator (ICD) or pacemaker whose settings cannot allow for radiofrequency (RF) energy delivery - Patient is currently being treated with drugs that cause salt retention (such as systemic corticosteroids or fludrocortisone) - Patient with an active systemic infection or blood-clotting abnormalities - Patient is pregnant or of childbearing potential and is not using adequate contraceptive methods or nursing - Patient is participating in another clinical investigation - Patient has a life expectancy less than 12 months, as determined by Study Investigator - Patient has an allergy for contrast agent used for the angiogram
+- Patient with secondary hypertension - Patient with type I diabetes mellitus or type II diabetes mellitus requiring insulin therapy Patient with prior renal angioplasty, renal denervation, indwelling renal stents and/or aortic stent grafts

+6 - Metabolic Syndrome Study.
+Renal Sympathetic Denervation for Treatment of Metabol ...
+13-05-2025

+- Patient with renal arteries <4.0 mm in diameter

+Patient with significant renovascular abnormalities (such as renal artery stenosis >30%) Patient with an estimated glomerular filtration rate (eGFR) of <45 mL/min per 1.73 m2 using the Modified Diet in Renal Disease (MDRD) formula

+- Patient with hemodynamically significant valvular heart disease, as determined by Study Investigator

+- Patient has had a myocardial infarction, unstable angina pectoris or cerebrovascular accident less than 180 days at Baseline or is expected to have cardiovascular intervention within the next 180 days

+- Patient is in chronic atrial fibrillation/flutter or with severe conduction abnormalities or with an implantable cardioverter defibrillator (ICD) or pacemaker whose settings cannot allow for radiofrequency (RF) energy delivery

+- Patient is currently being treated with drugs that cause salt retention (such as systemic corticosteroids or fludrocortisone), centrally acting sympatholytic antihypertensive drugs, direct vasodilators (such as alpha blockers) an continious positive airway pressure (CPAP) therapy for obstuctive sleep apnea.

+- Patient with an active systemic infection or blood-clotting abnormalities or allergy to radiographic contrast

+- Patient is pregnant or of childbearing potential and is not using adequate contraceptive methods or nursing

+- Patient is participating in another clinical investigation

+- Patient has a life expectancy less than 12 months, as determined by Study Investigator